 What Are Capital Gains Taxes?

-To better understand capital gains tax, it is essential to consider the financial implications when analyzing an investment’s performance.
-The tax implications can drastically affect the profit amount.
-These tax repercussions are known as capital gains.
-For example, when a stock is bought for $100 and sold for $150, there is a $50 gain taxed.
+When a stock is bought for $100 and sold for $150, there is a $50 gain that will be taxed.
 This gain is “unrealized” while the stock is owned and does not become a taxable “realized” gain until the investment is sold.
-If funds are not withdrawn, taxes are still owed on profits that are “realized” within the account.
+Even if the funds are not withdrawn from the account, taxes are still owed on any gains that are “realized” within the account.

 Short-Term Vs. Long-Term Capital Gains Tax